fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/accounts/required-information.md

 #### Individuals

-For successful account creation and placing an order, make sure the following information is collected from the investor
+For successful investment account creation and placing an order, make sure the following information is collected from the investor

 **Details about the Investor**